 This course, based on numerous problem solving exercises, labs, and case studies, is meant to prepare students for the AP Computer Science A exam, meeting all of the curricular requirements defined by the College Board for this course.
 Students will learn to understand and apply the main principles of object-oriented software design and programming using Java and various Java libraries.
 They will learn the fundamentals of algorithms and data structures, including search and sorting methods.
 Students also take the time to discuss ethical and social issues related to the use of computers in everyday life.

 Note: This course meets the standards and is authorized by the College Board as an "AP" course.
-Students who complete all 3 terms of the course can receive a course transcript noting their successful completion.
+Students who complete the course (spanning Fall, Winter, and Spring terms) can receive a course transcript noting their successful completion.

 - Understand and apply the main principles of object-oriented software design and programming: classes and objects, constructors, methods, instance and static variables, inheritance, class hierarchies, and polymorphism

 - Learn to code fluently in Java in a well-structured fashion and in good style; learn to pay attention to code clarity and documentation

 - Learn to use Java library packages and classes within the scope of the AP Java subset

 - Understand the concept of an algorithm; implement algorithms in Java using conditional and iterative control structures and recursion